Coolcate Logo

 A Brief History of Gambling in London

-There are many attractive gambling destinations, which draw in the likes of everyone from high rollers and professional gamblers to the wealthy and middle classes.
-The bright lights of Las Vegas and the sunny Cotai Strip in Macau are both seen as premiere destinations for all types of gambling games.
+There are many attractive gambling destinations.
+They each draw in the likes of everyone from high rollers and professional gamblers to the wealthy and middle classes.
+The bright lights of Las Vegas and the sunny Cotai Strip in Macau are premiere destinations for all types of gambling games.
 However, of all of the world’s favored casino hubs, one light that has shone the longest if not the brightest is London, England.
+Read on for more info on gambling in London.

-If we revise a little history here, England, at one point, controlled almost one quarter of the world’s territories through its global expansion and various dealings in trade, colonialism, industrial prowess and naval strength.
-The British royal family was once the single richest dynasty in the world, cementing London as a city of unprecedented wealth and economy.
-The Industrial Revolution brought on a myriad of entrepreneurships, factories and flourishing businesses, all contributing to the surplus of an already affluent city.
+England, at one point, controlled almost one quarter of the world’s territories through its global expansion and various dealings in trade, colonialism, industrial prowess and naval strength.
+The British royal family was once the single richest dynasty in the world.
+This cemented London as a city of unprecedented wealth and economy.
+The Industrial Revolution brought on a myriad of entrepreneurships, factories and flourishing businesses.
+They all contributed to the surplus of an already affluent city.

-After London was founded in 47 A.D., it didn’t take long for Britons to adopt Roman customs, law, and religion under Roman rule, including betting and games of chance.
-Although it was technically forbidden by Roman law, people of all classes loved to gamble.
+After the founding of London in 47 A.D., it didn’t take long for Britons to adopt Roman customs, law, and religion under Roman rule.
+And that included betting and games of chance.
+Although technically forbidden by Roman law, people of all classes loved to gamble.
 The most popular of these were dice games.
 By 410 A.D., however, the Roman Empire fell, and London entered the Dark Ages.

-Little is known of London during this period, yet by the time of the Crusades in the 12th and 13th centuries, a popular dice game known as hazard began to emerge in England.
+Little is known of London during this period.
+Yet by the time of the Crusades in the 12th and 13th centuries, a popular dice game known as hazard began to emerge in England.
 Today, its descendant, craps, is enjoyed in casinos worldwide.
-By the late Middle Ages, just before the spark of the Renaissance, playing cards became popular throughout much of Europe due to the invention of the printing press.
+By the late Middle Ages, just before the spark of the Renaissance, playing cards became popular throughout much of Europe.
+This was due to the invention of the printing press.

 Introduced to Britons by the French, gambling with playing cards caught on like wildfire.
-In fact, it became so popular that by the time of the Tudors, King Henry VIII notoriously banned gambling throughout England, claiming that it distracted his soldiers from their duties.
+In fact, it became so popular that by the time of the Tudors, King Henry VIII notoriously banned gambling throughout England.
+He claimed that it distracted his soldiers from their duties.

 The irony is that King Henry was an inveterate gambler himself, yet it would remain legal for the wealthy.
 Traditionally, the rich were known to wager their fortunes on anything from horse racing to jousting and hunting events to cockfights and combat.
 Lower classes would continue to enjoy betting against one another in dice and card games.